-We have been responsible for licensing gambling premises since 2007 and this is the fifth edition of our Policy.
+We have been responsible for licensing gambling premises since 2007 and this is the sixth edition of our Policy.
 In our role as the licensing authority for Elmbridge, we work in partnership with the Gambling Commission and other agencies to regulate gambling in the borough.
-The Commission tends to focus on gambling operators and issues of national or regional importance and we are responsible for regulating gambling premises, permits, notices and registrations in Elmbridge.
+The Commission generally focuses on gambling operators and issues of national or regional importance and we are responsible for regulating gambling premises, permits, notices and registrations in Elmbridge.